Wondering how to start a fitness blog in 2023? That’s a smart move because the health and fitness industry is ripe with opportunity.

 A 2018 survey found that almost two in five people in the US had spent money on home gym equipment in the previous 12 months, while Google Trends data shows that search interest in the niche has increased significantly in the wake of the pandemic.

-Clearly, there’s no shortage of opportunities in the fitness niche, which means there are lots of reasons for starting a fitness blog.
+Clearly, there’s no shortage of opportunities in the fitness niche, which means there are lots of reasons for starting a blog.

 In this article, we’ll dig into some of those reasons, then deep-dive into the practicalities of how to start a fitness blog…